Creating a New Program

 - Click SAVE AND CONTINUE to proceed to the Program Requirements page.

 Note that once you begin creating a program, you can save your progress to resume later.
 If you do not publish your program, it is saved in the DRAFTS tab.
-A draft program never displays to applicants, regardless of its start date.
+A draft program is never displayed to applicants, regardless of its start date.

 The Program Requirements page allows you to decide which sections you'd like to include in your program's application.
 There are several sections available: